A paradifferential approach for hyperbolic dynamical systems and applications: Introduction

 is a contact form (which means that it is smooth and $d\alpha|_{\ker \alpha}$ is non-degenerate and $i_Xd\alpha=0$).
 A striking rigidity result of Hurder-Katok \cite{Hurder-Katok} is that for contact Anosov flow in dimension $3$ (for example the geodesic flow of a negatively curved surface), the stable and unstable bundles $E_s$ and $E_u$ are always\footnote{Here, ${\rm Zyg}$ is the Zygmund modulus of continuity.}~$C^{1,O({\rm Zyg})}$, and if they are~$C^{1,o({\rm Zyg})}$ they are necessarily $C^\infty$.
 In particular $C^2$ regularity implies $C^\infty$ regularity for $E_u$ and $E_s$.
 On the other hand Ghys \cite{Ghys87} proved that if $E_u$ and $E_s$ are~$C^\infty$, then the flow is conjugate to the geodesic flow on the circle bundle of a hyperbolic surface, modulo finite covering and quotients, and smooth time change.
 To conclude, $E_s\in C^2$ and $E_u\in C^2$ implies that the flow is essentially a homogeneous dynamical system.
 The corresponding rigidity result has been proved\footnote{It is claimed in the paper that a $C^k$ regularity for $k$ large enough depending only on the dimension is sufficient.} by Benoist-Foulon-Labourie \cite{Benoist1992} in higher dimension provided $E_s, E_u\in C^\infty$.
 Hasselblatt \cite{Hasselblatt1992PAMS} also proved ridigity results in any dimension, showing that if $E_u\in C^k$ for $k$ larger than a constant depending on the bunching of the contraction/expansion exponents appearing in \eqref{Anosovdef}, then the bundles are smooth.
 It is a folklore conjecture that $C^2$-regularity of $E_u,E_s$ for a contact Anosov flow should imply $C^\infty$ regularity and then, using \cite{Benoist1992}, that the flow is smoothly conjugate to a homogeneous dynamical system.

-In this work, one of the aspects we propose to study is the microlocal regularity of $E_u$ (and $E_s$).
-By microlocal regularity we mean its regularity in phase space, i.e. $T^*M$, which can be encoded in the notion of $H^s$-wavefront set introduced by H\"ormander \cite[Chapter 8]{Hoe03}.
+In this work, one of the aspects we propose to study is the microlocal regularity of $E_u$ (and $E_s$) through the introduction of paradifferential methods.
+By microlocal regularity we mean its regularity in phase space, i.e. $T^*M$, which can be encoded in the notion of $H^s$ wave-front set introduced by H\"ormander \cite[Chapter 8]{Hoe03}.
 Roughly speaking, it encodes where a function is singular (the position $x$) but also in which direction it is singular (the momentum or Fourier variable $\xi$ decay).
 For example, the regularity of the unstable bundle for a Riemannian negatively curved surface $\Sigma$ is encoded by a function $r\in C^\gamma(S\Sigma)$ satisfying a Ricatti equation

 where $K$ is the Gauss curvature.
 It is non-linear, and thus not very suitable for microlocal study using the standard pseudo-differential operator calculus.
 We thus employ the paradifferential calculus of Bony \cite{Bony1981} to approach this problem, and in particular we show that the formalism of radial estimates used recently by Dyatlov-Zworski \cite{DZ16a} for hyperbolic dynamics fits well in that picture.
 They allow to describe the sharp Sobolev regularity of the unstable bundle, its wave-front set and to recover the rigidity property mentionned above but in a Sobolev class: if the bundle $E_s$ is $H^s$ for $s$ large enough (depending on the maximal/minimal expansions rates of the flow), then $E_u$ is smooth provided the flow is smooth.